 The other time I prepared kidney beans, black beans, bell peppers, and corn.
 I divide this into portions to warm it up and serve it with a wrap for lunch and dinner.

 If I get tired of eating the same thing, I will simply cook a third time and put the leftovers in the freezer for later.
 Mostly that doesn’t happen.

 It’s easy, it’s convenient, and it doesn’t have to cost much time.
 In this way, you’re only cooking twice a week and you’re having healthy and delicious things for both lunch and dinner.
-If you doubt like eating the same thing twice in a week, you just need a big freezer.
+If you doubt eating the same thing twice a week, you just need a big freezer.
 You will still make things in bulk, but instead of eating them in the same week you can put them in the freezer and eat whatever you feel like at that moment!

 [Related Read: 13 Easy Things To Sell To Make Money Fast]

 In most supermarkets, things that are in the season are often on sale.
 When I come into the supermarket, I’m checking the items that are on sale.
 When things are on sale that I regularly buy or things I enjoy eating, I get them.
 After I got the discounted items, I think about what I can throw into a dish that will make it a delicious meal.